-For a Light Summer who wants to avoid Light Spring colour so as not to turn yellow, she will lay the open Light Summer fan on a garment.
+To know colours that are too warm, a Light Summer will lay her open colour fan on the garment.
 If the cooler reds and blue greys make attractive combinations and feel good together, she will probably be fine.
 If the cool reds look cold or severe, or remind you of bruises, or the blued grays look harsh, dark, and not an ounce of fun, while the garment seems weak or too yellow, that is exactly how it will feel subconsciously to others seeing you wearing it.
-That is how a Light Summer fan looks on a Light Spring colour.
-If you were the drapes, then you are the fan, so when we say you can wear the warmer colours, it is still best to treat that as Light Summer’s warmer colours.

 To keep in mind as you learn about your colouring:

 - Don’t spin your wheels in the Season.
 The analyst can help you see yourself in the colours of any palette.
-With the analyst group, we created colour combinations to add sophisticated beauty and refinement to Sandra’s Light Spring palette.
-Every Season and every Archetype can wear every palette.
 Everyone can find colour combinations that are interesting and look expensive, a term that I use because the opposite is the only other choice.
-Whatever the Season, certain colours will only ever look tacky, even in cashmere or silk, while others will look rich even if they are yellow and lime green.
+Whatever the Season, certain colours will only ever look tacky, even in cashmere or silk, while others will look rich, including yellow and lime.

 - Be careful of well-meaning friends.
 They can see that the outcome is not perfect.
-They know you feel frustrated about something.
-They want to offer helpful suggestions.
+They know you feel frustrated and want to offer helpful suggestions.
 And they lack enough knowledge, application, and flexibility of the colour system to come up with the answer.
 The usual advice is that the Season is incorrect.
 That can be the case, but most often not.
 The adjustment is either in the harmonizing of the palette or the correction of some other thing, maybe hair colour, maybe makeup.
-Very often, the expectations of the makeup are the roadblock.
-Women may feel that their best lipstick range is surprisingly narrow.
-Yup, true for most of us.
 The Bright Winter who has not fully understood the makeup possibilities will try to back away from the figure skater image in her head and email that she might be a Bright or True Spring after all, as her friend believes.
-So now you have a dark and imperial 30 year old with a flat, wide, boring face.
-Friend finds relief with the return of the face she is used to and Client being less agitated.
-Friend never saw the potential in the face with better choices.
-Meanwhile, Bright Winter Client is being reduced by what looks on her like a Disney costume instead of defined and elevated by her apparel.
-Call your analyst back first.

 - Every bad thing is a good thing in disguise.
-Sandra knows the why of her Light Spring colouring.
-Soft Autumn gave her skin the heat her native colours want, plus muting, which her skin also loves.
-Hazy (Summer) agrees with certain parts of her.
-Juicy (Spring) looks pretty but has a definite upper limit.
-Light Summer colouring needs some dark if they want eyes, a nose, and a chin.
+Sandra now knows the why of her Light Spring colouring.
 Don’t think in terms of Season labels.
 They are a starting point to identify the mountains of stuff that you can forget about once and for all.
 Shopping finally opens up after that.
 Many of my own clothes could swatch into True Winter if I want something to wear, but I can tell you which 10 Seasons they never swatch into.
 Sandra said to me after, “I am ready now.”
 Best thing I can hear.

 Light Summer Makeup

-Smoke and drama are out of place unless the desired effect is to have people staring at, and trying to ignore, makeup.
-Using their own colours, anyone could do a smoky eye shadow design but the fierce effect reads too tough, which the Light Summer woman seldom is in any persuasive way.
+Using their own colours, anyone could do a smoky eye shadow design.
 What I find more beautiful and far more interesting is to use coloured accents at the outer part of the upper lid.
 I do not say this lightly.
-Makeup that reads as obviously blue, green, or purple can sabotage a woman’s ability to get taken seriously.
+Makeup that reads as obviously blue, green, or purple can sabotage a woman’s ability to be taken seriously.
 If you want to wear these colours, be sure to know your Season version of them.
-They stick out on a face a thousand times more than grays.

 Being a Light Season means lighter makeup than other Seasons.
 Light is not near-white in this context.
 Too pale is draining and chalky.
-Lips that are about the colour of skin are appropriate and attractive on young girls.
-Too much darkness or opacity of product on teenagers (as so many models are, which is why those media images are appealing) looks like playing in Mom’s makeup bag, meaning they will be taken less seriously, not something I would promote for a woman of any age.
-I have never seen a human being who looks better with no lips.
-Teenagers with pale gloss still have lips.
-We 50 year olds do not.
+Lips that are about the colour of skin may be appropriate or attractive on young girls.
 Aim for the middle of the swatch book to the dark end depending on the woman and the occasion.
 Mature women have more presence and more power in the face.
 Their makeup needs the same if it is to do what it could.